httpwg/wg-materials/interim.md

 Eliot: registry - HTTP/2 draft explains what's required to get into registry etc. I will volunteer to write that text.

-Will Chan - two different directions of negotiation - Upgrade is client side, NPN it's client indicates extension support and server advertises protocols and client selects what it wants to use.
+Will: two different directions of negotiation - Upgrade is client side, NPN it's client indicates extension support and server advertises protocols and client selects what it wants to use.